October 25, 2019 #MINNAatHome

 How would you describe your design process?

 We are a very collaborative office.
-We just feel that we get to much stronger ideas by working together, and we are trying to create an environment in our office where everybody is empowered to voice their ideas.
+We just feel that we arrive at much stronger ideas by working together, and we are trying to create an environment in our office where everybody is empowered to voice their ideas.
 We are very detail-oriented, and we begin thinking of nice details and moments pretty early in the design process.
 We are also constantly collecting inspiration imagery and going out to visit showrooms frequently.

-Tell us a little about the 411 Classon project.
+Tell us about the Classon Project.

 Of course!
 Classon was one of our first, official, Shapeless projects.
 Our clients for that project were amazing!
 They are young and they really love to entertain, so that was one thing that really drove the design.
 Because of their love to entertain, we focused on creating a large social kitchen.
 They wanted an aesthetic that was very minimal, comfortable and warm.
 Because of this, we used a lot of white oak and creamy, warm materials.